 Um....has somebody forgot to mention that nature is able to produce the most toxic substances known to man?
 Think snakes, deadly mushroom, poisonous plants, etc.

-The fact is that natural substances e.g. Neem oil is extracted from the plant and is then concentrated.
-The same with Pyrethrin which is found in Chrysanthemums.
+Natural substances like e.g. Neem oil are extracted from the plant and then concentrated.
+The same happens with Pyrethrin which is found in Chrysanthemums.
 It might be an all natural substance....but it is a neurotoxin.
 It kills insects and although being natural it can't distinguish between an insect we label as a pest or a beneficial insect like a bee.
 The same applies to Neem oil or any other general pesticide be it organic or not.
 They kill all insects...the good, the bad and the ugly!
 The badly needed pollinators get harmed as well as the ladybugs and lacewings that were just getting ready to devour the greenflies.

 Of course, organic pesticides are less harmful to the environment than the chemical sprays and break down without leaving toxic residues.